-Full copies of the Environmental Impact Assessment Report (EIR) will be made available to all Registered I&APs, and will be notified of the Environmental Impact Report (EIR) by means of notifications, informing them of the availability of the Draft EIR and will be invited to comment.
-The Draft EIR will be made available for a 30-day comment period3.
+Full copies of the Environmental Impact Assessment Report (EIR) was made available to all Registered I&APs, and will be notified of the Environmental Impact Report (EIR) by means of notifications, informing them of the availability of the Draft EIR and were invited to comment.
+The Draft EIR was made available for a 30-day comment period3.